zonemaster/zonemaster/docs/public/using/backend/Using-Zonemaster-Backend-for-batch-testing.md

 * Enabling global cache
 * Increasing `number_of_processes_for_batch_testing`
-* Adding one or more test agent daemons
+* Adding one or more parent test agent daemons
 * Adding one or more test servers

 ### Enable global cache